AdobeDocs/campaign-web.en/help/v8/content/content-components.md

 1. Choose the size of your icons in the **[!UICONTROL Size of images]** field.

-1. Click on each of your social media icons to configure the **[!UICONTROL URL]** to which your audience will be redirected.
+1. Click on each of your social media icons to configure the **[!UICONTROL URL]** to which your audience is redirected.

     ![](assets/email_designer_21.png)